 This resource explains what a worker should do if they have a job-related injury or disease, how they can apply for benefits from the Workplace Safety and Insurance Board, and what happens when the Board gets a report of their injury.
 It also has sections about what their employer must do, and where injured workers can get legal help.

-Disclaimer: This site contains general legal information for residents of Ontario, Canada.
+Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.